crtyx/cyber-csv/README.md

 - Create a folder place your Cybersole 5.x JSON file inside along with the cyber-csv python script.

-- Open a CMD/powershell window and type py cybercsv.py
+- Open a CMD/powershell window inside said folder and type py cybercsv.py

 - Select your option to convert JSON to CSV or CSV to JSON NOTE ONLY CYBERSOLE JSONS WILL WORK AND ONLY CSVS CONVERTED BY THE SCRIPT WILL WORK!